We are Engineering Harmonics

 One of the most innovative audio-visual consultants.

-Over the past two decades the practice has pioneered a sustainable approach to design through a strikingly wide range of work, from performing arts centres, civic and cultural assemblies, workplaces and sports venues, to museums and software design.
+Over the past two decades the practice has pioneered a sustainable approach to AV design through a strikingly wide range of work, from performing arts centres, civic and cultural assemblies and workplaces to sports venues and museums.

 Based in Toronto, with offices in major Canadian centres, Engineering Harmonics has an international reputation, with projects on four continents.